Jimmy Neutron

-James Isaac Neutron is the titular and main character from the film Jimmy Neutron: Boy Genius and its spin-off Nickelodeon computer animated television series The Adventures of Jimmy Neutron, Boy Genius.
-Created by showrunner John A. Davis, he is voiced by Debi Derryberry since the test pilot premiered in 1998.
+James Isaac "Jimmy" Neutron, commonly known as Jimmy Neutron, Boy Genius, is the protagonist and title character from the 2001 animated film Jimmy Neutron: Boy Genius and its Nickelodeon television series adaptation The Adventures of Jimmy Neutron, Boy Genius.
+Created by showrunner John A. Davis, he has been voiced by Debi Derryberry since the test pilot premiered in 1998.

 The character originated in the 1980s, created by Davis and series co-creator Keith Alcorn under the name of Johnny Quasar, and was developed in a 13-minute long short film pitched to SIGGRAPH sometime in 1997, and with production beginning in that year.
 However, since the name sounded similar to Jonny Quest, Davis brain-stormed various other monikers before coming up with the current name.
-Characterized by his distinctive gravity-defying hairstyle and ridiculously high IQ of 210, Neutron is an aerospace engineer, physicist, astronaut/astronomer, biochemist, computer programmer, and architect.
-He is considered one of the most intelligent people in Retroville and possibly the show's universe.
-Throughout the series, he is often seen with his companion, a silver-gray robot dog named Goddard and a rocket ship nicknamed the Strato XL which he uses in the opening sequence, both of which he invented.
+Characterized by his distinctive gravity-defying hairstyle and ridiculously high IQ of 210, Jimmy Neutron is a child prodigy who is highly skilled in chemistry, biology, mathematics, mechanical engineering, electrical engineering, and aerospace engineering, all levels of physics, computer programming, cybernetics, robotics, and applied science, having converted his backyard clubhouse into a laboratory where he conducts experiments and works on various inventions.
+Throughout the series, he is often seen with his companion, a silver-gray robot dog named Goddard (presumably after one of Jimmy's idols, Robert H. Goddard) and a rocket ship nicknamed the Strato XL which he uses in the opening sequence, both of which he invented.
 Furthermore, Neutron has a perennial rivalry with Cindy Vortex, who calls him "Nerd-tron" throughout the show.

 Role in The Adventures of Jimmy Neutron, Boy Genius

-Jimmy Neutron is an intelligent 11-year-old boy, lives in Retroville with his parents, Judy and Hugh, and his robot dog, Goddard.
+Jimmy Neutron is an intelligent 11-year-old boy who lives in Retroville with his parents, Judy and Hugh, and his robot dog, Goddard.
 Jimmy's friends are overweight Carl Wheezer and hyperactive Sheen Estevez, and he has a long-standing rivalry with his intelligent classmate, Cindy Vortex.
 Though Vortex teases him, she often acts as a voice of reason when his inventions become too immoral or dangerous.